'Perry Mason': Could Baby Charlie Dodson Still Be Alive?

 (Spoilers ahead for HBO’s reboot of “Perry Mason” through the July 19 episode)

-There’s so much that just doesn’t add up –yet! — about the mystery of who killed Charlie Dodson on “Perry Mason.”
-The HBO series has held its cards very close to the vest through the first five episodes, and as a result it’s tough to make any educated guesses about what’s really going on.
-Is there a big conspiracy here?
-We’ll have to wait and see.
+There’s so much that just doesn’t add up — at least not yet! — about the mystery of who killed Charlie Dodson on “Perry Mason.”
+The HBO series is as much about what the characters are going through as they experience this entire situation as it is the mystery itself, so it’s been this very slow, but steady, stream of info about what went on here.
+Is there a big conspiracy?
+I don’t know.

 But perhaps the biggest clue, to me, about what lies in store comes from a plot thread that hasn’t fit neatly into the narrative just yet: that of Sister Alice (Tatiana Maslany) and her church.